tommasodesantis/webapp_v2/README.md

 3. Create the necessary tables using the SQL in `shared/supabase.config.ts`

-4. Set up storage buckets for:
+4. Set up storage buckets:
-   - Excel file uploads
+   - Create 'excel-uploads' bucket for Excel files and JSON data
+   - Create 'charts' bucket for generated chart images
+   - Configure public access for the buckets to serve files via URLs

+5. Configure storage policies:
-   - Generated charts
+   - Enable public read access for generated charts
+   - Secure write access to authenticated users only

 ## Usage